justinvos/PHIL105G/PHIL_105G_Notes.md

 A **double-blind** study is one where both the participants and testers do not know who is in which group.

+## Law

+**Analogical reasoning** comes from the observation that two or more things are similar in some respects to the conclusion that they're probably similar in some other respect as well.
+The strength of an analogy increases with the number of comparison cases, the number of relevant similarities and the absences of relevant dissimilarities.

+The **burden of proof** means to be rationally required to produce evidence for your assertion claims.
+In legal contexts, the state has heavy burden of proof because they are to ensure that the basic human rights are not violated.
+While in usual contexts, the burden of proof is equally distributed.

+## Morality

+A **descriptive statement** is ...

+A **moral statement** is ...

+A **normative statement** is ...

+A **moral argument** is an argument that includes at least one moral statement.
+Moral conclusions cannot be drawn directly from statements of fact.

 ## Numeracy
 The **base rate** fallacy